Mexico Adoption Program

 • Single women are accepted into the program.

-Referrals are provided by National System for Family Development (DIF) via the Ministry of Foreign Affairs (SRE) of the Mexican state the child resides.
+Referrals are provided by National System for Family Development (DIF) of the Mexican state the child resides in.
 The referral will contain basic information on child’s medical and social background and pictures.
 Referral time depends on the profiles of the child(ren) a family looks to adopt.
-Two to four trips to Mexico are likely required, though each Mexican state may have different requirements.
-The length of the trips may range from 3 days to 3 weeks in length.
+Four to five trips to Mexico are likely required, though each Mexican state may have different requirements.
+The length of the trips may range from 3 days to 3 weeks in length

 Nightlight Christian Adoptions is committed to preparing families for the adoption of a child with special needs.
 We provide pre- and post-adoption education and information regarding medical resources.

 Within 30 days of your arrival home, you must have a home visit by your home study provider.
-Your home study provider will prepare post-adoption reports and submit them to Nightlight every 6 months after homecoming for the first three years and then annually until the child turns 18.
+Your home study provider will then prepare post-adoption reports and submit them to Nightlight every 6 months after homecoming for the first three years.
 These reports include your child’s developmental progress and pictures.
 This is a very serious commitment.
 Compliance with post adoption reports is also required by The Hague Convention.
 Therefore, Nightlight charges a fee to monitor and process these post placement reports and also requires families to pay for the cost of the post placement report in advance.

 Visit our Waiting Children Page